tiantianwdy/hdm/README.md

 mvn -DskipTests clean install
 ```

-Then unzip the hdm-core.zip from the `target` folder, after then you can see all the components required for HDM.
+Then unzip the hdm-engine.zip from the `target` folder, after then you can see all the components required for HDM.

 # Quick start a HDM cluser